Chaklader/progression-search-agent/NOTE.md

 things (x and y) such that both are jobs of Sam (Job(Sam, x) and Job(Sam, y)), and these two things are not the same (¬(x = y)).
 This captures the essence of having two distinct jobs.

-Question 2:
-Are the following first-order logic sentences a good representation of the concept of set membership?
+**Q#2:Is the following first-order logic sentence a good representation of the concept of set membership?**

 ∀x, s: Member(x, Add(x, s)) ∀x, s: Member(x, s) ⇒ (∀y: Member(x, Add(y, s)))

 Correct Answer: No

-Question 3:
-Is the following first-order logic sentence a good representation of the concept of adjacent squares on a chessboard?
+**Q#3:Is the following first-order logic sentence a good representation of the concept of adjacent squares on a chessboard?**

 ∀x, y: Adj(sq(x, y), sq(+(x, 1), y)) ∧ Adj(sq(x, y), sq(x, +(y, 1)))

 Correct Answer: No